RotekHandelsGmbH/pfsense_tailscale_certificates_renewal/README.rst

 prerequisites:
     - install and configure package ``tailscale`` on pfsense (if You want to use tailscale vpn)
+    - enable https in the tailscale admin console
     - if You dont use ``tailscale``, some method to copy your certificates to the firewall

 preparation: